Datasance/docs.datasance.com/ioFog_3.0/applications/microservice-registry-catalog.md

 NB: `remote` and `local` are aliases for values `1` and `2`, which are the repository seeded in your Controller database.

-We can list our current registries using `iofogctl get registries`
+We can list our current registries using `potctl get registries`

 ```plain
 ID              URL                     USERNAME        PRIVATE         SECURE